Mueller, Papadopoulos lawyers fight over start of former Trump adviser’s prison sentence

 Special counsel Robert Mueller and attorneys for President Trump’s former campaign adviser George Papadopoulos filed rivaling documents in D.C. federal court Wednesday morning involving the latter’s imminent prison sentence for lying to FBI agents.

-In a 6-page filing entered on behalf of the U.S. government, Mr. Mueller asked a U.S. District Judge Randolph D. Moss to deny a request made by the former Trump campaign adviser’s legal team last week that would keep their client out of prison pending the outcome of a separate federal appeals case case challenging the constitutional of the special counsel’s probe.
+In a six-page filing entered on behalf of the U.S. government, Mr. Mueller asked a U.S. District Judge Randolph D. Moss to deny a request made by the former Trump campaign adviser’s legal team last week that would keep their client out of prison pending the outcome of a separate federal appeals case challenging the constitutional of the special counsel’s probe.

 “The motion should be denied,” Mr. Mueller wrote Wednesday.
 “The defendant has no pending appeal, his motion is made for purposes of delay and he has not presented a substantial legal question that is likely to result in reversal.”